RuskyVSY/TBUNGG/README.md

 In order to overcome the output pin limitations of the Arduino microcontroller, demultiplexing and shift registers are used to allow control of the entire LED array.

-Pictures of the hardware in testing stages are included.
+Pictures of some of the hardware in testing stages are included for a better visual of this device's operation.